apify/apify-docs/sources/platform/storage/index.md

 [delete](/api/v2#/reference/request-queues/request-collection/delete-request))
 operations of **request queue** requests.

-If a client sends too many requests, the API endpoints respond with the HTTP status code `429 Too Many Requests` and the following body:
+If a client sends too many requests, the API endpoints respond with the HTTP status code **429**, indicating `Too Many Requests`.
+The response body will include the following information:

 ```json
 {